Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have shown that the mechanism for synthesizing programs from specifications in Nuprl can be extended to knowledge-based programs and specifications, Moreover, we have shown that axioms much in the spirit of those used for standard programs can be used to synthesize kb programs as well.
-We applied this methodology to the analysis of the sequence transmission problem and showed that the kb programs of proposed by Halpern and Zuck for solving the STP problem can be synthesized in Nuprl.
-We also sketched an approach for deriving standard programs that implement the kb programs that solve the STP.
-A feature of our approach is that the extracted standard programs are close to the type of pseudocode designers write their programs in, and can be translated into running code.
+We have shown that the mechanism for synthesizing programs from specifications in Nuprl can be extended to knowledge-based programs and specifications, Moreover, we have shown that axioms much in the spirit of those used for standard programs can be used to synthesize knowledge-based programs as well.
+We applied this methodology to the analysis of the sequence-transmission problem, and showed that the knowledge-based programs proposed by Halpern and Zuck for solving the STP problem can be synthesized in Nuprl.
+We also sketched an approach for deriving standard programs that implement the knowledge-based programs that solve the STP.
+A feature of our approach is that the extracted standard programs are closer to the pseudocode that designers write, and can be translated into running code.

-There has been work on synthesizing both standard programs and kb programs from kb specifications.
-In the case of synchronous systems with only one process, Van der Meyden and Vardi \citeyear{meyden-synthesis} provide a necessary and sufficient condition for a certain type of kb specification to be realizable, and show that, when it holds, a program can be extracted that satisfies the specification.
-Still assuming a synchronous setting, but this time allowing multiple agents, Engelhardt, van der Meyden, and Moses \citeyear{EMMFoss,EMM01} propose a refinement calculus in which one can start with an epistemic and temporal specification and use refinement rules that eventually lead to standard formulas.
+There has been work on synthesizing both standard programs and knowledge-based programs from knowledge-based specifications.
+In the case of synchronous systems with only one process, Van der Meyden and Vardi \cite{meyden-synthesis} provide a necessary and sufficient condition for a certain type of knowledge-based specification to be realizable, and show that, when it holds, a program can be extracted that satisfies the specification.
+Still assuming a synchronous setting, but this time allowing multiple agents, Engelhardt, van der Meyden, and Moses \cite{EMMFoss,EMM01} propose a refinement calculus in which one can start with an epistemic and temporal specification and use refinement rules that eventually lead to standard formulas.
 The refinement rules annotate formulas with preconditions and postconditions, which allow programs to be synthesized from the leaf formulas in a straightforward way.
 A search up the tree generated in the refinement process suffices to build a program that satisfies the specification.
 The extracted programs are objects of a programming language that allows concurrent and sequential executions, variable assignments, loops and conditional statements.